Ipgnosis/tic_tac_toe/README.md

 ## Calculating probability:

 In the original problem statement it was asserted that humans do not play, or improve their play, by a brute-force search of all remaining move options and a methodical calculation of the sucess probability of a given move.
 What humans actually do is scan the current situation, and make an almost subconscious assessment of risk/reward before selecting the next move most likely to win; if winning is less likely, then they are playing for a draw.
 This has been confirmed by Garry Kasparov's book: 'Deep Thinking: Where Machine Intelligence Ends and Human Creativity Begins'.
-The TTTProbs class was written to attempt to mimic this thought process and does not implement a tree search.
+The TTTProbs class was written to attempt to mimic this thought process and does not implement a Monte Carlo Tree Search.

  [ ] Say more on this.